CiscoDevNet/terraform-provider-intersight/website/docs/d/equipment_psu_control.html.markdown

 ---
+subcategory: "equipment"
 layout: "intersight"
 page_title: "Intersight: intersight_equipment_psu_control"
-sidebar_current: "docs-intersight-data-source-equipment-psu-control"
 description: |-
   This represents the power states of an equipment.
 ---

-# Data Source: intersight_equipment._psu_control
+# Data Source: intersight_equipment_psu_control
 This represents the power states of an equipment.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `cluster_state`:(string) This field identifies the cluster state of the psu redundancy.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.